Automation and Robotics

 Typical industrial robot applications are material handling (including material transfer, machine loading, and unloading), assembling, disassembling, soldering, and welding.
 Based on those applications, it is expected that automotive, manufacturing, and logistics are the three biggest industries using this technology.

-Fanuc, ABB, KUKA, and Yashakawa are the four major suppliers in the market, accounting for around 56% of the global market share (Next Move Strategy Consulting market research report in 2021)
+Fanuc, ABB, KUKA, and Yaskawa are the four major suppliers in the market, accounting for around 56% of the global market share, according to Next Move Strategy Consulting market research report in 2021.

-In a traditional sense, industrial robots are often considered the least intelligent type of robots since they perform simple and repetitive tasks.
-They should not be confused with Collaborative Robots or cobots.
-These robots are new inventions for the industrial setting.
-They are designed to share our workplace and work hand-in-hand with us.
-Cobots are usually smaller than the typical industrial robots but equipped with a sophisticated sensor that can anticipate human actions and complement them.
+In a traditional sense, industrial robots are often considered the least intelligent type of robot since they perform simple and repetitive tasks.
+They should not be confused with collaborative robots (or cobots for short).
+Cobots are new inventions for the industrial setting.
+These robots are engineered to collaborate with human workers in the same workspace.
+They are smaller than traditional industrial robots but are equipped with advanced sensors that enable them to anticipate human actions and work alongside humans.